LilFatFrank/chainbind/README.md

 if your nft is already deployed on base, this will fail

 ## bridge
-the bridge functionality allows you to bridge a token from eth to base
+the bridge functionality allows you to bridge an erc721 token from eth to base
 1. enter the eth contract address
 2. select your nft token
 3. enter the destination contract address (contract address for the same eth token on base)